 The benefit of hiring professional services is the peace of mind you will have knowing that an experienced technician is on-site to oversee the streaming.
 You can focus your attention on the event and your loved ones, instead of letting the technology distract you from the most important memories of the day.

-Salvi Media is a reputable service that specializes in virtual production for funerals and events across the United States Or, you can talk to your funeral home for other local recommendations in your area.
+Farewelling has partnered with Cadenza, an expert at virtual production for funerals and events across the United States, to be able to host a virtual tribute for your loved one.
+Or, you can talk to your funeral home for other local recommendations in your area.

 3. Funeral Home Services